aaronksaunders/rn-firebase-demo/readme.md

 React Native Firebase GitHub Hack
 -
+######This is a hack, I know it is a hack, but I was just curious if it could be done.
+If anyone know where the non-minified code is for the library, I believe I can help with getting this to work properly.
+I believe the same model that is used to integrate AngularFire with cordova inappbrowser can be used here also.
+-
 So what I have done is use the `WebView` to go through the OAuth process since I was unable to get the AngularFire library to handle it themselves.

 So we use Firebase to get the process started.